Underage DUI/OUI Attorney in Massachusetts

 A conviction of operating under the influence of drugs or alcohol (OUI) is punishable with a prison sentence of up to 30 months, a monetary fine up to $5,000, and driver’s license suspension for up to 1 year.
 If you are facing a DUI/OUI charge in Massachusetts, the consequences of a conviction can have lasting effects on your criminal record and your future opportunities.
 It is imperative that you contact a legal professional immediately and ensure your rights are protected!

-At The Law Offices of Joseph D. Bernard P.C., our Massachusetts DUI lawyers help underage drivers gain a better understanding of their situation and explore their legal options in a case.
+At the Bernard Defense Team, our Massachusetts DUI lawyers help underage drivers gain a better understanding of their situation and explore their legal options in a case.
 Attorney Joseph Bernard has a history of success in DUI and criminal defense, having tried over 400 cases.
 He regularly does speaking engagements on DUI / OUI, attended the National College for DUI Defense, and is the only attorney in Massachusetts that has completed breath test machine operator training conducted by the police.

 What Is the Legal BAC Limit for Underage Drivers?

 In Massachusetts, if your blood alcohol concentration (BAC) is .08% or above, an officer may arrest and charge you with operating under the influence.
 Drivers under the age of 21 have the same legal limit for court purposes but will face administrative penalties, such as a license suspension, for any BAC of .02% or above.
 Refusing to submit to a chemical test also has harsher penalties for individuals under the age of 21.
 If you have no previous DUI/OUI offense, the suspension period for refusal will be for 3 years.
 The same goes for those with only a single offense.
 If you have two previous offenses then the suspension period is for 5 years, and a lifetime suspension for those with three.